LowTide-Dev/llm-probing-project/writeup/writeup.md

 ## 6. Roadblocks and Open Challenges

 1. **Data volume**: 300 examples is small for reliable probe training.
-We may face high variance in accuracy estimates.
-We are considering extending to 500 examples if simulation time permits.
+I may face high variance in accuracy estimates.
+Ideally I can extend to 500 examples but due to budget and time constraints I doubt this to be possible.

-2. **Distribution of descriptions**: The text descriptions are generated from our own simulations, which may have limited stylistic diversity.
+2. **Distribution of descriptions**: The text descriptions are generated from my own simulations, which may have limited stylistic diversity.
 If descriptions are too similar (e.g., formulaic output from the same simulation code), the probe may learn surface n-gram patterns rather than physical semantics.

 3. **Defining "stability"**: Structural stability is inherently relative and threshold-dependent.
-We must be precise about what constitutes a stable vs. unstable configuration in our labeling pipeline to avoid noisy labels.
+I must be precise about what constitutes a stable vs. unstable configuration in our labeling pipeline to avoid noisy labels.

 4. **Compute**: Extracting embeddings across all 12 layers for both models on 300 examples is manageable; running a full grid of probes (12 layers × 2 models × 2 tasks × 5-fold CV) is feasible on CPU but will take time.

 ---

-## 7. Questions for the Instructor

-1. **Statistical testing for selectivity**: Should we use paired t-tests or bootstrap confidence intervals to assess whether MatSciBERT's selectivity is *significantly* higher than SciBERT's?
-Or is visual comparison of curves the standard in the probing literature?

-2. **Control probe design**: Alain & Bengio use a permuted-label control.
-Is this the right baseline here, or would a majority-class baseline be more interpretable for a reader unfamiliar with the probing literature?

-3. **Dataset validity**: Does generating descriptions from my own simulation data (rather than existing published materials science text) strengthen or weaken the claim that we're testing "domain knowledge" that could have been in the training corpus?
-I worry the models haven't seen descriptions in exactly my format.

-4. **Mean-pool vs. [CLS]**: Is there a community norm in BERT-probing literature for which representation to prefer, or should we treat this as an experimental variable to report?

-5. **Scope check**: Am I right to focus only on binary classification probes (2 classes)?
-Or should I attempt a regression probe on a continuous property (e.g., total energy value)?

----

-## 8. Next Steps
+## 7. Next Steps

 - [ ] Complete dataset collection to 300 examples
 - [ ] Run embedding extraction on full dataset (SciBERT + MatSciBERT, all 12 layers, both pooling strategies)